Naan Kadavul Illai

-Naan Kadavul Illai is a 2023 Indian Tamil-language vigilante action film directed by S. A. Chandrasekhar, starring Samuthirakani and Sakshi Agarwal.
+Naan Kadavul Illai is a 2023 Indian Tamil-language vigilante action film directed by S. A. Chandrasekaran, starring Samuthirakani and Sakshi Agarwal.
 It was released on 3 March 2023 in a clash against Bagheera (2023) and Ayothi (2023).
 Upon release, the movie was panned by the critics.

 Plot

 Senthooran is a CID official who lives with his mother, wife and daughter.
 While he was working as a cop, he arrests murderer Veerappan.
 After a few years, Veerappan escapes from prison with the intention to take revenge on Senthooran and his family.
 Was Senthooran able to escape from Veerappan and save his family forms the crux of the story.

 Production

 The film began production during October 2020, with S. A. Chandrasekhar launching a directorial venture after media reports suggested that Capmaari (2019) would be his last film.
 The shoot of the film was completed by 2021, with promotions beginning during September 2021.
 On her action-related role in the film, Sakshi Agarwal took up stunt training from Kanal Kannan.